setetres/v2/README.md

 Starter use this:

-* [Normalize.css] - A modern, HTML5-ready alternative to CSS resets
+* [Normalize.css] - A modern, HTML5-ready alternative to CSS resets.
 * [jQuery] - A fast, small, and feature-rich JavaScript library.
 * [jQuery Easing] - A jQuery plugin to give advanced easing options.
 * [FitVids] - A lightweight, easy-to-use jQuery plugin for fluid width video embeds.